tbyoung4/Tableau_Projects/README.md

 Project 4: 3/30/25 - Are there trends in Electric Consumption in the USA?
 - PDF of dashboard can be viewed in the attached document: Consumer_Energy_Trends

+Project 5: 4/5/25 - Are there Salary trends in the Hitters data set from 1986-1987 for Walks vs Runs?
+- PDF of dashboard can be viewed in the attached document: Salary_Runs_vs_Walks